The world’s leading cities have high quality direct (public) transport links to their airports. Melbourne does not.

 - Fair ticket prices

 After consulting members, and key stakeholders, Committee for Melbourne has taken the position of supporting the design, planning, and construction of a rail link between Melbourne’s CBD and Melbourne Airport, via Sunshine.
 This support is subject to further detailed analysis confirming that a rail service via the Sunshine route will be fast, reliable, and competitive, and has the capacity to unlock broader benefits for Melbourne and Victoria.

-Addressing our members on 1st August 2018 , Melbourne Airport MD and CEO, Lyell Strambi, stated that although talk about an airport link for our city started in 1965 and much remains to be done, we have never been closer to having a mass transit link to Melbourne Airport.
+At an event hosted member K&L Gates on the 1 August 2018 , Melbourne Airport MD and CEO, Lyell Strambi, stated that although talk about an airport link for our city started in 1965 and much remains to be done, we have never been closer to having a mass transit link to Melbourne Airport.

-Committee for Melbourne CEO Martine Letts and panellists
+Pictured: Committee for Melbourne CEO, Martine Letts and panellists

 The forum identified the Sunshine route as the preferred option subject to detailed further analysis on project funding and execution to ensure it will provide a world-class solution for Melbourne.
 Further clarity is needed around:

 - travel time and pricing

 - flexibility to service the airport’s needs for the long-term